A Few Early Years

 Children often wonder why it was that their parents led the life they did, when no one is left to answer.
 I was never able to persuade my father to talk much about his life.
 He would say only that he "didn't have a normal childhood".
 I don't know if I did.
 However, my mother wrote about her childhood, so I'm luckier than most.

-My parents' lives revolved around each other and around us, they did everything for us they felt they could.
+My parents' lives revolved around each other; they did everything for us they felt they could.
 They gave us not just life, but a life that had far more experiences and stability than most.
 That is the rock upon which my being is built.
-But, as I write of what formed my approach to life, I write of the turning points, the events that changed the direction of my life and thought.
+But, as I write of what formed my approach to life, I write of the turning points, the events that changed the direction of my life and thoughts.
 Shakespeare considered that "the evil that men do lives after them; the good oft lies interred with their bones".
 In whatever framework it is viewed, the exceptional negative dominates the average positive in our memory.
 I have done my best to allow for this in writing what follows.

 And, I have an additional problem remembering things: I seem to not have a conventional short-term memory.
 I can remember a telephone number (the behaviorists' 7±2 item memory) only if I can make it form an audible rhythm.
 Worse, if I am told several different things in succession, I can remember only the last, unless I take notes (the 'conscious' working memory).
 Lawyers love this problem of mine.
 Just try taking a piece of paper and pencil to a divorce stand where lawyers make the rules.